DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2023-01-16-reminding-users-to-complete-their-referral.md

 ## How it works

-We now send users an email reminding them that their draft referral will be deleted if they do not take action.

-### 7 days before a draft referral is deleted

-We remind users that their referral has not been updated in more than 2 months.

-We tell the user the date that their referral will be deleted and give them a link to complete their referral.
+If the user does not update their referral in more than 2 months, we send an email reminding them that they need to complete their referral within 7 days.

 <!-- markdownlint-disable MD025 MD001 -->
 {{ appEmail({